kanikakasharma/learning-library/developer-library/converged-db-for-developers/ords/lab10.md

     ![](./images/Lab10-Step1-2.png)

-4. Check the “Product Count By Category”, the pie chart is still plotting the same data the only difference is that this time it is getting data from the ORDS end point.
+4. Check the **Product Count By Category**, the pie chart is still plotting the same data the only difference is that this time it is getting data from the ORDS end point.

     ![](./images/Lab10-Step1-3.png)